-Linkers Industries Ltd is a company which acts as a manufacturer and a supplier of wire, cable harnesses with their manufacturing operations in Malaysia.
-Wire/cable harness refers to an assembly of wires/cables bound together with straps, cable ties and electrical tapes to transmit signals or electrical power.
-Company works closely with customers in each stage of a product’s life cycle, including design, prototyping and production.
-Geographically company provides services in Thailand, Malaysia, Switzerland, United States of America, and many others, maximum revenue gained from Thailand.
+Linkers Industries Ltd is a company that acts as both a manufacturer and supplier of wire and cable harnesses (an assembly of wires/cables bound together with straps, cable ties, and electrical tape to transmit signals or electrical power), with its manufacturing operations based in Malaysia.
+Its customers are mainly manufacturers and original equipment manufacturers (OEMs) in the home appliances, industrial products, and automotive industries that are mainly based in the Asia Pacific Region.
+The company works closely with customers in each stage of a product’s life cycle, including design, prototyping, and production.
+Geographically, it generates maximum revenue from Thailand, followed by Malaysia, Switzerland, the United States of America, and other regions.

 How many years of EBITDA are required to pay off the company's net debt considering the lease agreements, according to the official accounting standard IFRS16.
 As a market consensus, a value of up to 3 years of leverage is accepted for most companies.